juanmait/seedjs/seed-lib-agnostic/README.md

 # build for prod (will run `prebuild` automatically).
 This does not minify the
 # output, does not make dead code elimination and does not bundle your files in
 # one single chunk of code.
 If the thing you're building that use this library
-# runs on nodejs, then minification or bundling have no sense.
-In the other hand
+# runs on nodejs, minification or bundling have no sense.
+In the other hand if
-# the app you're building that is using this library will run in the browser,
+# the thing you're building that is using this library will run in the browser,
 # then minification and bundling is the responsibility of the bundling tool that
 # you may use when releasing to production (e.g: webpack, parcel, rollup,
 # create-react-app).